 First, the resolution states that the “Purdue faculty was not invited to contribute in advance to the decision for Purdue University to acquire and partner with Kaplan to produce Purdue University Global” and have since “had little opportunity as a body to substantially discuss or vote on policies and practices already governing the work practices of faculty and students employed by or studying through Purdue Global.”
 Lack of consultation has been an ongoing concern for faculty since the Kaplan acquisition in 2017.

-Second, the resolution takes issues with the fact that Purdue Global requires students to consent to forced arbitration agreements as a condition of enrollment.
+Second, the resolution takes issue with the fact that Purdue Global requires students to consent to forced arbitration agreements as a condition of enrollment.
 This essentially means that students who have a concern with Purdue Global can’t litigate against the institution, since they must go into arbitration with the institution.

 Finally, the October 4, 2018 resolution suggests that Purdue Global faculty may be under pressure to keep any controversy out of the public eye.
 As stated in the resolution issued by the AAUP, “New information has emerged showing that Purdue University Global is enforcing a system of prior restraint by requiring faculty to notify administration within sixty minutes of any contact with a media outlet.”